i-e-b/Dvorunk/README.md

 Todo:
 -----
 * Fix the scan codes in the windows driver
+* Swap the symbols and numbers at the top row
 * Make a Linux xkbd driver
 * Explain to co-workers why they can't make my machine work...